 Our Leveling Guides

-These guides do not cover there “where to go and what to do” parts, see Zygor’s for that.
-What they do cover is races, builds, talents, tips and so on.
+These guides do not cover the “where to go and what to do” parts.
+For tips, see below, or check out Zygor’s.
+What these guides do cover is races, builds, abilities, talents, tips and so on.

 - Death Knight leveling guide